alastor0325/autoplay-shield-study/docs/TESTPLAN.md

 ### User interface changed

-We have five different testing branches, (1) control (2) allow-and-notRemember (3) deny-and-notRemember (4) allow-and-remember (5) deny-and-remember
+We have five different testing branches,
+1. `control`
+2. `allow-and-notRemember`
+3. `deny-and-notRemember`
+4. `allow-and-remember`
+5. `deny-and-remember`

 In control branch, we would enable autoplay by default.
 It won't have any interface changed.

 In other 4 branches, we would show the doorhanger to ask user whether they want to allow the site autoplay.
 Each testing branch has different options layout.

-Eg. allow-and-notRemember : default option of the doorhanger would be "Allow autoplay" and the checkbox "remember this decision" is not checked.
+Eg. In the branch `allow-and-notRemember`, the default option of the doorhanger would be "Allow autoplay" and the checkbox "remember this decision" is not checked.

 ### Functionality